K.Flay: 2023–2025: Hearing loss and Mono

-On April 26, 2023, K.Flay released her first track of the year, "Raw Raw", along with its accompanying music video.
+On April 26, 2023, K.Flay released her first track of the year, "Raw Raw", along with its music video.
 The track had been teased on her social media pages in the weeks prior to its release.
 The song heavily features the theme of vulnerability, which she said was inspired by her hearing loss experience: "I wanted to capture what vulnerability really feels like.
 Outwardly it might seem tender, but on the inside it's messy and bloody and somewhat terrifying.
 It's a chainsaw buzzing at your throat."
 In May, she teased her upcoming single "Shy" by playing it while on tour with Grandson and on Instagram Live.

-K.Flay performs at the Bowery Ballroom in New York City on March 9, 2024.

-On June 6, K.Flay announced that her upcoming album would be called Mono and revealed its cover, track list, and release date.
+On June 6, she announced that her next album would be called Mono and revealed its cover art, track list, and release date.
 The following day, she released "Shy" with a music video.
 The third single from the album, "Irish Goodbye", was released on August 17.
 The album was released on September 15 and received positive reviews, with its overall theme of vulnerability being singled out for praise.